Junyuxue/Junyuxue.github.io/_pages/about.md

 Short Bio
 ------
 <div class="justified">
 I am an En.D. candidate at the Department of Computer Science and Engineering, Southern University of Science and Technology (Joint training with Pengcheng Laboratory), under the supervision of <a href="https://faculty.sustech.edu.cn/?tagid=wangy37&iscss=1&snapid=1&orderby=date&go=1">Prof. Yi Wang</a>.
-Before that, I received my B.E. in the Department of Computer Science and Technology from China University of Petroleum (East China), advised by [Prof. Tao Song](https://computer.upc.edu.cn/2017/0313/c6289a103931/page.htm).
+Before that, I received my B.E. in the Department of Computer Science and Technology from China University of Petroleum (East China), advised by <a href="https://computer.upc.edu.cn/2017/0313/c6289a103931/page.htm">Prof. Tao Song</a>.
 I was born and raised in Linyi, Shandong Province, China.
 </div>
 <!-- Welcome to my [Knowledge Database](https://www.yuque.com/junry).
 I will share some life feelings, knowledge path there. -->
 E-mail: xuejy2024@mail.sustech.edu.cn <br>